paul-grozav/source.paul.grozav.info/physics.md

 Unit of measure: $$ 1 \cdot N = 1 \cdot \frac { kg \cdot m }{s^2} $$

-One newton is the force needed to accelerate one kilogram of mass at the rate of one metre per second squared in the direction of the applied force.
+<br/>One newton is the force needed to accelerate one kilogram of mass at the
+rate of one metre per second squared in the direction of the applied force.

 <br/>At average gravity on Earth (conventionally, $$ g = 9.80665 \frac{m}{s^2}
 $$), a 1 kilogram mass exerts a force of about $$ 9.8 $$ newtons.
 An